 As much as Geddes was a biologist in training, he was a passionate advocate for the importance of the arts to everyday life, developing a cultural awareness to balance his scientific interests.
 His emphasis on cultural sustainability as the complement to environmental sustainability is absolutely central to his core thinking and imagining, a legacy that is often diluted, or overlooked.
 That is to say, much has been written on his influence on town planning, but little attention has been paid to the importance and centrality of Geddes' cultural vision.
 Murdo MacDonald, Professor of Fine Art in Dundee, is one of the few to acknowledge and emphasise this dimension.

-Kenneth White, in his book On Scottish Ground, notes that it is customary in presenting Geddes to make out a list of his many activities, and classify him as an ‘all-rounder,' but this is all too vague.
-He often called himself a ‘synthesising generalist’ and I’ll come back to this idea later.
+Kenneth White, in his book On Scottish Ground, notes that it is customary in presenting Geddes to make out a list of his many activities, and classify him as an ‘all-rounder,' but makes the case that this is all too vague.
+Geddes himself described himself a ‘synthesising generalist’ - I’ll come back to this idea later.
 Having read many articles on Geddes, I have created my own list for the purposes of today:

 Geddes the Gardener

 Geddes was a hive of activity in himself, as were the communities he created, perhaps notably in the old town of Edinburgh.
 Geddes was a man full of energy, ideas, creativity.
 His student Lewis Mumford called him the most ‘fully alive person’ that he had ever met.
-I think it’s fair to say that Geddes certainly had a very large bee in his bonnet.
 The idea of the beehive, then, evokes Geddes’ life, work and the dissemination of his ideas, which have continued to spread and influence contemporary thinking.